By Ashok Prasad, Founder, Niyyam

 - Child’s education

-Without a clear goal, your investment strategy will lack direction.
+Without a goal, your investment lacks direction.

 Step 3: Best Allocation Strategy for ₹10,000